webtrees/webtrees.github.io/faq/synology-iconv.md

 title: FAQ - iconv() Wrong charset, conversion from 'utf-8' to 'utf-16be' is not allowed
 ---

-# FAQ - iconv() Wrong charset, conversion from 'utf-8' to 'utf-16be' is not allowed #
+## iconv() Wrong charset, conversion from 'utf-8' to 'utf-16be' is not allowed

 Synology servers disable various PHP modules, even though they should be enabled by default.